 Being prepared is one of the smartest things you can do to help the home buying process run smoothly.
-Getting prequalifiedFootnote 1 gives you an idea of what your loan program and the amount you could borrow might look like in advance.
-This can give you a big advantage at different stages of your house hunt, from helping you prepare your Glossary Term: budget and set your expectations, to strengthening your negotiating position with the seller when you’re making an offer on a home.
+Getting prequalifiedFootnote 1 for a mortgage gives you an idea of what your loan program and the amount you could borrow might look like in advance.
+This can give you a big advantage at different stages of your house hunt, from helping you prepare your budget and set your expectations, to strengthening your negotiating position with the seller when you’re making an offer on a home.

 Homebuyer tip:Regardless of the loan amount you’re prequalified for, stick to your budget and the amount you can comfortably afford.
-Your Glossary Term: lender may prequalify you for more than you think you can comfortably afford.
+Your lender may prequalify you for more than you think you can comfortably afford.
 If this happens, you can always scale back to a lower loan amount.
 You’re not obligated to share your prequalification amount with real estate professionals, so simply ask them to only show you homes in the price range that fits your financial comfort zone.

 What is prequalification?

 Prequalification is an estimate of what you might be able to borrow.
 It: